Real4XoR/KawaiiCon-Box-CTF-2025/README.md

 # KawaiiCon-Box-CTF-2025

+# Overview

+A challenge box for KawaiiCon 2025.
+Solve the riddles

+Overall cost: $XXX

-# Challenge 1 - Padlock Riddle
+## Challenge 1 - Padlock Riddle

 First box contains multiple locks on a rod with loads on keys that could open any one of them.
 Riddle to find four keys with numbers on them to unlock combo lock.